 If you have questions about my background, feel free to contact me.
 I would be happy to answer.

 I have had the privilege of knowing Stephanie Luck for a decade now.
 In that time, I’ve known her in her capacity as a lawyer, with a specialty in and a passion for human rights and constitutional law, and policymaking.
 Stephanie is a strategic thinker and a dedicated professional.
 She is a woman of integrity, focus and commitment.
 I consider myself fortunate to count her as a colleague and friend.

-- Faye Sonier, Executive Director & General Legal Counsel, Canadian Physicians for Life
+- Faye Sonier, Former Executive Director & General Legal Counsel, Canadian Physicians for Life

 Have you ever watched an infomercial and thought to yourself, "Why didn't I invent that?"